 - The meaning of public policy and how different theories have emerged to understand it.
 How public policies are formulated?
 What are the agencies involved in it? - How Public policies are monitored and evaluated?
 What are the important tools for it?
-What are the principles that are normally employed to evaluate public policies? - What is corporate social responsibility and why it is important for the corporates to take up this responsibility?
+What are the principles that are normally employed to evaluate public policies? - What is corporate social responsibility, and why is it important for corporations to take it?